mickaelsilva/chewBBACA_deprecated/README.md

 This page was created with the dual purpose of serving as readme file and tutorial for the software.

-Use BBACA gitter at `https://gitter.im/BBACA/Lobby` for direct chat interaction.
+Use [BBACA gitter](https://gitter.im/BBACA/Lobby) for direct chat interaction.

 ## Tutorial contents